spiffe/spiffe/standards/WIT-SVID.md

 ### 6.2 Consuming SPIFFE Bundle Elements

 SPIFFE bundles may contain JWK entries for many different SVID types.
-Implementations MUST extract the WIT-SVId specification keys before using them for validation purposes.
+Implementations MUST extract the WIT-SVID specification keys before using them for validation purposes.
 Entries representing WIT-SVID signing keys can be identified by the value of their `use` parameter, which must be `wit-svid`.
 If there are no entries with the `wit-svid` use parameter, then the trust domain that the bundle represents does not support WIT-SVID.

 ## 7. Security Considerations